IFRS for SMEs® updated

 Section 2 Concepts and Pervasive Principles

-• Revised to align with the 2018 Conceptual Framework for Financial Reporting
+• Revised to align with the 2018 Conceptual Framework for Financial Reporting.

 Section 9 Consolidated and Separate Financial Statements

-• Changes to align with IFRS 10 Consolidated Financial Statements, IFRS 11 Joint Arrangements and IFRS 12 Disclosures of Interests in Other Entities, including an amendment to the definition of control and new requirements relating to the loss of control of a subsidiary
+• Changed to align with IFRS 10 Consolidated Financial Statements, IFRS 11 Joint Arrangements and IFRS 12 Disclosures of Interests in Other Entities.

 Section 11 Basic Financial Instruments and Section 12 Other Financial Instruments